7 Paver Walkway Design Tips From The Experts

 Landscaping projects are always evolving.

-You’re planning a paver project now, but later on you might want to add landscape lighting or upgrade your irrigation.
+You’re planning a paver walkway now, but later on you might want to add landscape lighting or upgrade your irrigation.

 At Ground Source, we install PVC conduit under your paver walkway to make adding irrigation or landscape lighting easier later.